sharifmarat/lingo/README.md

 - full match if letter is at the correct place
 - partial match if letter is at the different place
 - no match if letter does not exist

-# Outside github pages

-It is also hosted outside of github pages: https://ifnull.org/wordnl/

 **TODO**:
 - add Russian (different keyboard)